 (b) Effect of Failure to Adopt Required Plan.
 If a metropolitan planning organization does not comply with the provisions of subsection (a) of this section within one year after designation of at least twenty-five percent (25%) of the metropolitan planning organization's area of jurisdiction as nonattainment under the federal Clean Air Act (42 U.S.C.
-7401, et seq.), the Department shall not allocate any of the following funds to projects within the metropolitan planning organization's area of jurisdiction's area of the following funds to projects within the metropolitan planning organization's area of jurisdiction's area of jurisdictio
+7401, et seq.), the Department shall not allocate any of the following funds to projects within the metropolitan planning organization's area of jurisdiction's area of jurisdiction's area of jurisdiction's area of jurisdiction at the following funds to projects within the metropolitan planning organization's area of jurisdiction's are